-Replace the I/O board, USB board, and heat sink.
+Replace the USB board, and heat sink.

-- 2. Turn the system board over. - CAUTION: Before replacing the system board, ensure that the power button cable is routed below the USB board.
-If the power button cable is not routed and connected properly, the computer will not power on. - 3.
-Align the screw holes on the system board with the screw holes on the palm-rest and keyboard assembly. - i) NOTE: Align the system board with the positioning pins on the palm-rest and keyboard assembly. - i NOTE: Align the heat sink to the top edge of the palm-rest and keyboard assembly. - 4.
-Replace the four (M2x4) screws that secure the system board to the palm-rest and keyboard assembly. - NOTE: Move in clock-wise direction to connect the cables to the system board. - 5.
-Replace the three (M2x4) screws that secure the system board to the palm-rest and keyboard assembly. - (i) NOTE: Move in clock-wise direction to connect the cables to the system board. - 6.
-Open the latch and connect the display cable to the system board. - 7.
-Adhere the tape that secures the display cable to the system board. - 8.
-Open the latch and connect the power-adapter port cable to the system board. - 9.
-Connect the speaker cable to the system board.

-- 10. Open the latch and connect the keyboard cable to the system board. - 11.
-Open the latch and connect the keyboard-backlight cable to the system board. - 12.
-Open the latch and connect the touchpad cable to the system board. - 13.
-Open the latch and connect the power-button cable to the USB board.
+- 2. Turn the system board over. - 3.
+Align the screw holes on the system board with the screw holes on the palm-rest and keyboard assembly. - i NOTE: Align the system board with the positioning pins on the palm-rest and keyboard assembly. - i NOTE: Align the heat sink to the top edge of the palm-rest and keyboard assembly. - 4.
+Align the screw holes on the Type-C bracket with the screw holes on the system board. - 5.
+Replace the two (M2x4) screws that secures the Type-C bracket to the system board. - 6.
+Replace the (M2x4) screw that secures the USB board to the to the palm-rest and keyboard assembly. - 7.
+Replace the (M2x4) screw that secures the left fan to the to the palm-rest and keyboard assembly. - 8.
+Replace the four (M2x4) screws that secure the system board to the palm-rest and keyboard assembly. - 9.
+Open the latch and connect the display cable to the system board. - 10.
+Adhere the tape that secures the display cable to the system board. - 11.
+Open the latch and connect the power-adapter port cable to the system board. - 12.
+Connect the fan cable to the system board. - 13.
+Open the latch and connect the I/O-board cable to the system board. - 14.
+Connect the speaker cable to the system board. - 15.
+Open the latch and connect the keyboard cable to the system board. - 16.
+Open the latch and connect the keyboard-backlight cable to the system board. - 17.
+Open the latch and connect the touchpad cable to the system board. - 18.
+Open the latch and connect the front LED light cable to the system board (optional). - 19.
+Open the latch and disconnect the 4 zone keyboard cable from the system board (optional). - 20.
+Connect the fan cable to the system board.